cllopes/reactathon/material/2_react/4_state/readme.md

 )
 ```

+The count increment was called twice but because they were batched the new **count** will only be incremented once

-If you need to update the state based on the current state you can use second form a setState which takes an updater function instead of an object:
+2. If you need to update the state based on the current state you can use second form a setState which takes an updater function instead of an object:

 Update function signature: